Making a Hazardous Waste Determination

 - Generates toxic gases, vapors or fumes when mixed with water

-TCLP, EPA Method 1311, any contaminant listed in Table 1 of 40 CFR 261.24 with a concentration equal to or greater than the listed concentration.
-Once a waste is determined to be hazardous it must be managed (registered, stored, shipped, disposed) according to Missouri Hazardous Waste Laws and Regulations.
+Wastes are tested for toxicity by using Toxicity Characteristic Leaching Procedure (TCLP), EPA Method 1311 for any contaminant listed in Table 1 of 40 CFR 261.24.
+If the concentration is equal to or greater than the listed concentration, it is a hazardous waste.
+Once a waste is determined to be hazardous it must be managed (registered, stored, shipped, disposed), according to Missouri Hazardous Waste Laws and Regulations.

 What happens to hazardous wastes in Missouri?

 Missouri Hazardous Waste Management Law requires certain facilities that perform hazardous waste resource recovery to get a resource recovery certificate.
-For more information, please review 10 CSR 25-9.020 and the fact sheet, Hazardous Waste Resource Recovery (PUB2091), available on the department's website at www.dnr.mo.gov/pubs/pub2091.htm, or by calling the department's Hazardous Waste Program at 573-751-3176 or 800-361-4827.
+For more information, please review 10 CSR 25-9.020 and the fact sheet, Hazardous Waste Resource Recovery (PUB2091).

-Businesses that have properly registered with the department may store their own generated hazardous wastes for 90 days or 180 days.
-The storage time allowed is based on the amount of hazardous waste generated.
-Businesses cannot accept hazardous waste from other locations, even their own affiliates, without a hazardous waste permit
+Businesses that have properly registered with the Missouri Department of Natural Resources may store their own generated hazardous wastes for 90 days or 180 days.
+The storage time allowed is based on the amount of hazardous waste generated and the registration status of the business.
+Businesses cannot accept hazardous waste from other locations, even their own affiliates, without a hazardous waste permit.

 The department authorizes permitted commercial hazardous waste storage facilities to receive hazardous wastes from off-site hazardous waste generators and store it in tanks or containers.
 By doing this, enough of a specific waste can be collected to make its treatment or disposal more affordable.